Jean-Baptiste Kléber: French Revolutionary Wars

-In 1792 he enlisted in the Haut-Rhin volunteers.
-Thanks to his military knowledge, he at once gained election as adjutant and soon afterward as lieutenant-colonel.
-At the defense of Mainz (July 1793) he so distinguished himself that though disgraced along with the rest of the garrison and imprisoned, he promptly won reinstatement, and became in August 1793 a général de brigade.
-He won considerable distinction in the suppression of the Vendéans, and two months later gained promotion to général de division.
-In these operations began his intimacy with Marceau, with whom he defeated the Royalists at Le Mans and Savenay.
-When he openly expressed his opinion that the Vendéans merited lenient measures, the authorities recalled him; but re-instated him once more in April 1794 and sent him to the Armée de Sambre-et-Meuse.
+In 1792, at the start of the French Revolutionary Wars, Kléber enlisted in the 4th Battalion of Volunteers of Haut-Rhin.
+Thanks to his military experience, he was at once elected adjutant and soon afterward lieutenant-colonel of the battalion.
+At the defense of Mainz in July 1793 he so distinguished himself that, though disgraced along with the rest of the garrison and imprisoned, he promptly won reinstatement, and was promoted to brigade general in August 1793.

+Kléber was then posted to the Army of the Coasts of La Rochelle and deployed to Western France, where he took part in the suppression of the Revolt in the Vendée.
+Although beaten at the Battle of Tiffauges on 19 September 1793, he maintained good relations with the representatives on mission and managed to keep his command.
+A month later, Kléber contributed to the Republican victory at Cholet, earning him his promotion to general of division on 17 October 1793.
+In these operations began his intimacy with General François Marceau, with whom he defeated the Royalists at the battles of Le Mans and Savenay in December 1793.

-He displayed his skill and bravery in the numerous actions around Charleroi, and especially in the crowning victory of Fleurus (26 June 1794), after which in the winter of 1794 – 1795 he besieged Mainz.
-In 1795, and again in 1796, he held the chief command of an army temporarily, but declined a permanent appointment as commander-in-chief.
-On 13 October 1795 he fought a brilliant rearguard action at the bridge of Neuwied, and in the offensive campaign of 1796, he served as Jourdan's most active and successful lieutenant, with his victory at Siegburg on 1 June that year enabling Jourdan to get the bulk of the French force across the Rhine.
+When Kléber openly expressed his opinion that the Vendéans merited lenient measures, the authorities recalled him, but reinstated him once more in April 1794 and sent him to the Army of the Ardennes.
+He displayed his skill and bravery in the numerous actions around Charleroi, and especially in the crowning victory at Fleurus (26 June 1794).
+During the following years he served mostly in the Army of Sambre and Meuse on the Rhine frontier.
+In the winter of 1794–1795 he besieged Mainz.
+In 1795, and again in 1796, Kléber held the chief command of the army temporarily, but declined a permanent appointment as commander-in-chief.

+On 13 October 1795 he fought a brilliant rearguard action at the bridge of Neuwied, and in the offensive campaign of 1796, he served as General Jean-Baptiste Jourdan's most active and successful lieutenant, with his victory at Siegburg on 1 June that year enabling Jourdan to get the bulk of the French force across the Rhine.
+After the retreat to the Rhine, Kléber again declined a chief command, and retired into private life in early 1798.
+He returned to service later that year, first in the Army of England, then accepted a division in the Army of the Orient under General Napoleon Bonaparte.